-We will face an inherent risk of product liability exposure related to the testing of our drug candidates in human clinical trials and will face an even greater risk if we commercially sell any drug candidates that we may develop.
+We will face an inherent risk of product liability exposure related to the testing of our drug candidates in human clinical trials and use of our drug candidates through compassionate use programs, and we will face an even greater risk if we commercially sell any drug candidates that we may develop.
 If we cannot successfully defend ourselves against claims that our drug candidates caused injuries, we could incur substantial liabilities.
 Regardless of merit or eventual outcome, liability claims may result in:

-- · decreased demand for any drug candidates that we may develop; - injury to our reputation and significant negative media attention; - withdrawal of clinical trial participants; - significant costs to defend the related litigation; - · substantial monetary awards to trial participants or patients; - · loss of revenue; and - the inability to commercialize any drug candidates that we may develop.
+- · decreased demand for any drug candidates that we may develop; - injury to our reputation and significant negative media attention; - withdrawal of clinical trial participants; - · significant costs to defend the related litigation; - substantial monetary awards to trial participants or patients;

+- loss of revenue; and - the inability to commercialize any drug candidates that we may develop.